serebrov/serebrov.github.io-hugo/content/posts/2018-01-11-aws-ec2-ssh-tunnel.md

 With the command above we connect to the `my-remote-host` and instruct it to accept connections to the `8181` port and forward them to the `localhost:8888`.

-The `*:8181` that remote host will forward connections to any network interface (by default it will use only 127.0.0.1).
+The `*:8181` means that remote host will forward connections to any network interface (by default it will use only 127.0.0.1).

 ```text
 localhost:8888 <===== my-remote-host <===== my-remote-host:8181